ChaiProtocol/chai-lending-contracts/README.md

 Chai Lending Protocol
 =================

 The Chai Lending Protocol is an Ethereum smart contract for supplying or borrowing assets.
-Through the chToken contracts, accounts on the blockchain *supply* capital (Ether or ERC-20 tokens) to receive mTokens or *borrow* assets from the protocol (holding other assets as collateral).
+Through the chToken contracts, accounts on the blockchain *supply* capital (Ether or ERC-20 tokens) to receive chTokens or *borrow* assets from the protocol (holding other assets as collateral).
 The Chai chToken contracts track these balances and algorithmically set interest rates for borrowers.

 Contracts
 =========